skrey/yellow-extensions/features/core/README.md

 Do not delete the [extension files](update.ini), they are always required.

-## How to use the core
+## How to show website version

-The extension provides the core functionality for your website.
-It takes care of requests from the web browser and access to the file system.
-You can use the [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit) or the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command) to show website version and updates.
-You can also show the current version directly on your website.
+You can use the [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit) or the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command) to show the current version of your website.
+You can also use shortcuts to show information about the website.
 See example below.

 ## How to configure the core